borisbaldassari/alambic/doc/pages_md/02_Plugins/01_Pre/GitLabCi.md

 Check the [plugin Perl documentation](/perldoc/Alambic/Plugins/GitLabCi.pm.html) in the [perldoc](/perldoc/index.html) section.

+> This plugin targets the GitLab API v3, i.e. GitLab 8.x (up to 9.4.x too).
+See the [official GitLab announcement](https://docs.gitlab.com/ce/api/v3_to_v4.html) for more details.

 > Note: terminology differs between CI engines.
 As a reminder, we considered the following mapping between Hudson/Jenkins and GitLab CI: Hudson Jobs are GitLab Pipelines, and Hudson Builds are GitLab Jobs.
 Yeah.
 Misleading.

 -----